DiscoverAtlanta.com homepage

 Big Dave’s Cheesesteaks

 Derrick Hayes was born and raised in Philadelphia.
 After relocating to Atlanta, he knew he wanted to bring the iconic Philly cheesesteak to the ATL.
 Big Dave’s Cheesesteaks is named after his late father.
 There are two locations in Atlanta, one in Downtown and the other in Doraville, with two additional locations in Forest Park, Ga. and Lawrenceville, Ga.
-Ordering a Philly cheesesteak there is a given, but you can’t go wrong with adding on one of their egg rolls or trying the beef Philly fries.
+Ordering a Philly cheesesteak is a given, but you can’t go wrong with adding on one of the egg rolls or trying the beef Philly fries.

 Heritage Supper Club